-Homepages sell your overall brand by giving information about who you are and what you do.
-Your homepage might discuss your products and services or display a single offer that’s going on, but the goal of your homepage is not to sell a particular product or service.
+Your homepage promotes your brand by giving information about who you are and what you do.
+It usually provides an overview of your products and services and might display a current offer, but the goal of your homepage is more to build awareness rather than sell anything.

-Sales pages, though, focus exclusively on selling an individual product or service.
-You assume that the customer already knows about your brand because they’ve come to your sales page through some funnel.
+Sales pages, on the other hand, focus exclusively on selling an individual product or service.
+You assume that the customer already knows about your brand because they’ve come to your sales page through your funnel.

-Sales pages are typically a “hard sell.”
-That means that you’re actively (and elegantly) pushing users to take the desired action by asking for them to convert right now.
+Sales pages are typically a “hard sell,” which means you’re actively (and elegantly) pushing users to convert right now.
 That’s why you want them already warmed up with the other landing pages and offerings before they hit this page.

-Do I need a long-form or short-form sales page?
+Do you need a long-form or short-form sales page?

-Your sales page should be just as long as it needs to be—and no longer.
+The best advice we can give you is that your sales page should be as long as it needs to be—and not a word longer.

-You want longer sales pages when selling a higher price, more complex offering.
-You want shorter sales pages when providing something that’s easy to say yes to.
+Generally, you’ll need longer sales pages when selling a high-priced or complex offering, and shorter sales pages when offering a cheaper item that’s easier to say yes to.